themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 >
 > The mathematically-inclined reader may have already guessed this, but all the `@include column(3,3);` line is doing is setting the CSS `width:` property to the first number divided by the second number.
 In that sense `@include column(6,12);` is precisely equal to `@include column(3,6);` or even `@include column(1,2);`.
 >
-> That being said, I try to keep all the numbers matched up unless I need to fit, say, three equally spaced elements into a four-column parent.
+> That being said, I try to keep all the numbers "un-reduced" unless I need to fit, say, three equally spaced elements into a four-column parent.
 Then, bending the rules works like a champ.

 #### Work on the Core

-Stretch your browser window past 1024 pixels or so, and things start to get a little too stretchy.
-There are a couple of solutions available to you at this point, so let's give them both a try one after the other.
+Stretch your browser window width past 1024 pixels or so, and things start to get a little too stretchy.
+There are two solutions available to you at this point, and we'll give them both a try.

-The first is to add columns of white space to the left and right of your content.
+The first option is to add columns of white space to the left and right of your content.
 To do this, we use the `@include push(x,y);` mixin.
-Let's add a third breakpoint to your `screen.scss` file.
+To that end, let's add a third breakpoint to your `screen.scss` file:

 ~~~
 @media screen and (min-width: 62em) {